Tell me, what is it you plan to do with your one wild and precious life?Mary Oliver in “The Summer Day”

 - I grew up on a farm in Indiana (corn, soybeans, cattle, chickens, pigs), and was an active participant in 4-H and FFA.
 But I really didn’t like doing farm work, especially when I was younger, because I wanted to be inside reading.

 - I am a triplet.
 All boys.
 Not identical.
 We are all quite different.
 Growing up those two were close, and often I didn’t even speak to them for days on end.
 We get along as adults.
 One of my brothers runs the farm now, and he is very good at it.

 - As a child and teenager, I was different.
-I wanted to have a life that was filled with things from the traditional academy, which is not easy when you grow up mostly without internet in the middle of the country.
-I wanted to be good at everything across all domains: athletics, the sciences, languages, and the humanities.
-Getting these things was hard, and the first barrier to most of them was that “you need to drive at least 30 minutes to get it” was true of everything.
+I wanted to have a life that was filled with things from the traditional academy, which is not easy when you grow up without internet in the middle of the country.
+I wanted to be good at everything across all domains: athletics, the sciences, and the humanities.
+Getting access to these things was hard, and the first barrier to most of them was that “you need to drive at least 30 minutes to get it” was true of everything.
 Arranging my life to have piano lessons, college classes of all kinds, an income stream, high school sports, every extracurricular activity, and good friends was a giant problem of coordination.
 I put a lot of miles on my 1998 Mercury Mystique, may she rest in peace.

 - During my senior year I played Danny Zuko in my high school’s production of Grease.
 I thought it was fun!
 However, I wouldn’t have gotten that role if I’d gone to a larger school.
 I got it because I was musically able (although not a strong singer), could be counted on to learn my lines and show up to practice, and because I was very into it.
-In general, most of the young men in the area wouldn’t audition because of standard “doing theater is gay” reasons, so I was the last man standing.
+In general, most of the young men in the area wouldn’t audition because of standard “doing theater is gay” reasons, so I was sort of the last man standing.

 - One of my happiest, most potent memories is when I got a call from an admissions officer at Harvard College; she called to congratulate me on my admission to the class of 2014.
 It wasn’t the feeling of “I have grabbed the brass ring, now let me bask in external validation.”
 It was my key to the life I’d always wanted (or so I thought)—the life of the academy, the life of the idealized Renaissance.
-And after a brief blinding flare of exhilaration, I allowed myself to feel the burden of my high school years.
+And after a brief, blinding flare of exhilaration, I allowed myself to feel the burden of my high school years.
 After running around the school telling my best teacher friends the good news, I walked out to my car and cried for a very long time.
 Not tears of happiness, but tears of pent-up anger and relief.
 And then I went to my colleges, and then after-school things, and then work, and after I got home around midnight I started my homework.

 - During college I worked about an average of 30 hours a week, and I didn’t relate very well to my other classmates.
 Two things summarized my freshman year well: (1) one of my roommates and I both took the same politics class.
 On our first major paper, I worked hard and produced a great product.
 The teaching assistant even circulated it as an example.
 I got an A. My roommate slapped a panicked paper together the night before it was due, and it was a bad paper; when he received it back, riddled with red-penned critique, he smiled a relieved smile and showed me his A-.
 (2) I took intensive introduction to German, which counted as the equivalent of two classes.
 I worked very hard.
 The class started off with around 20-something students, and around six were left by the end of the semester.
 Grades corresponded to performance.
 I got an A in the class, and the award for most outstanding student.

 - Harvard was a giant case of academic and social whiplash for me; it was not the academy that I expected, and I took my sophomore spring semester off to clear my head, come out to my parents, and just explore more things.
-I moved to Indiana University’s campus, got a job a Subway, and began auditing classes there.
+I moved to Indiana University’s campus, got a job at Subway, and began auditing classes there.
 But I got bored, and then got a job as an au pair in Heidelberg, Germany.
 When I returned to the States for the summer, I got a job as a Spanish bilingual customer service agent for Avon and Puma north of Cincinnati.
 And then I returned to school, refreshed and more accepting of the world (and people) as they were.

-- After graduating with an honors degree in Government and a Spanish citation I took a year to finish writing my first fiction novel.
+- After graduating with an honors degree in Government and a Spanish citation, I took a year to finish writing my first fiction novel.
 It wasn’t great, but I’m still proud of it.
 Then I got a job as a corporate paralegal to try out the life of a lawyer—I wanted to go to law school, you see.
 But after seeing it up close, I revolted.
 The hours, the culture, the everything was not right for me.
 I loved the lawyers I worked with, but theirs was not my path.
 After a year at the firm I resigned and moved to Cincinnati, Ohio, to finish my third book (Dear Wayne County) and work in a coffee shop.

 - After eight months of Cincinnati I came back to Boston, worked for Harvard, and then returned to the same law firm I’d previously worked for—but this time on the PR team.
 I requested a move to the NYC office and then moved to Manhattan, where I still reside.